Vizonex/Winloop/README.md

 | WindowsSelectorEventLoopPolicy    | 2.723s                |

-That's a massive increase and jump from just TCP alone I'll be posting more benchmarks soon as I modify more of the current test suites made by uvloop...
+That's a massive increase and jump from just TCP alone!
+I'll be posting more benchmarks soon, as I modify more of the current test suites made by uvloop...

 ## How to Use Winloop with Fastapi

-This was a cool little script I put together Just to make fastapi that much faster to handle
+This was a cool little script I put together just to make Fastapi that much faster to handle:

 ```python